-Air conditioners will receive a tax credit of $300, and must meet the following criteria:
+In order to receive a tax credit of $300, the air conditioning system must meet the following criteria:

 SEER >= 16

-Heat Pumps will also receive a tax credit of $300, and must meet the following criteria:
+Certain heat pumps also qualify for a tax credit of $300.
+They must meet the following criteria:

 What’s the Catch?

 The federal tax credit only applies to existing homes, not new construction.
 The home must also be your primary residence – no secondary residences or rentals.
-You can only claim up to a total credit of $500 for all of the years (2011-2016) combined.
-If you’ve already claimed $500 in tax credits, you won’t be eligible to claim any more credits.
+You can only claim up to a total maximum credit of $500 for all of the years (2005-2021) combined.
+If you’ve already claimed $500 from the Nonbusiness Energy Property Tax Credit since 2005, you won’t be eligible to claim any more credits.

 How Do I Apply?

 File IRS Form 5695 with your tax return.
-You can download the form here.
+If you haven’t filed your 2020 taxes yet, you can download the 2020 form here.
 The credit amounts you may receive are subject to IRS regulations, so we recommend consulting a tax professional for advice on tax preparation.

-Even if you didn’t upgrade your heating & cooling system, you might have purchased another qualifying household appliance like a Hybrid Heat Pump Water Heater.
-Check the entire list of qualifying appliances..
+Even if you don’t plan on upgrading your heating & cooling system, you might intend to purchase another qualifying household appliance like a Hybrid Electric Water Heater.
+Check the entire list of qualifying appliances.

 Get a Free Quote on a New Air Conditioner